 - At least two weeks from last radiation therapy, with recovery of all treatment related toxicity to grade 1 or less (excluding alopecia).

 - Prior CNS disease is allowed if stable for at least one month since whole brain radiation therapy, and 2 weeks since stereotactic radiotherapy, and not requiring steroids.
 Patients whose CNS disease was surgically treated may be enrolled if stable for at least one month, and not requiring steroids.

 - Able to provide tissue from a newly obtained core or excisional biopsy of a chest wall tumor lesion.
 Newly-obtained is defined as a specimen any time after the last systemic or local therapy utilized to treat the disease.
 Subjects for whom newly-obtained samples cannot be provided (e.g. inaccessible or subject safety concern) may submit an archived specimen only upon agreement from the Sponsor.

 - Willing and able to provide written informed consent.

-- ECOG performance status of less than or equal to 2
+10. Eastern Cooperative Oncology Group (ECOG) performance status of less than or equal to

-Adequate organ function as defined in Table 1 within 10 days of treatment initiation.
+11. Adequate organ function as defined below within 10 business days of treatment

-Hemoglobin ≥9 g/dL or ≥5.6 mmol/L without transfusion or EPO dependency (within 7 days of assessment)
+- Hemoglobin ≥9 g/dL or ≥5.6 mmol/L without transfusion or erythropoietin (EPO) dependency (within 7 days of assessment)

-AST (SGOT) and ALT (SGPT) ≤ 2.5 X ULN OR ≤ 5 X ULN for subjects with liver metastases
+- Aspartate aminotransferase (AST) (SGOT) and Alanine aminotransferase (ALT) (SGPT) ≤ 2.5 X ULN OR ≤ 5 X ULN for subjects with liver metastases

 - Female subjects of childbearing potential should have a negative urine or serum pregnancy within 72 hours prior to receiving the first dose of study medication.
 If the urine test is positive or cannot be confirmed as negative, a serum pregnancy test will be required.